 A common recommendation is 2 inches (about 5 centimeters).
 During bath time, always be sure to give your baby undivided attention and hold your baby securely.
 If you forget something you need for the bath, take your baby with you.
 Never leave your baby alone in the tub even for an instant.

 Warm water is best.
 To prevent scalding, set the thermostat on your water heater to below 120 F (49 C).
 Always check the water temperature with your hand before bathing your baby.
 Aim for bath water around 100 F (38 C).
 Be sure the room is comfortably warm, too.
 A wet baby can be easily chilled.

 A secure hold will help your baby feel comfortable — and stay safe — in the tub.
 Use your nondominant arm to support your baby's head and neck and the other to hold and guide your baby's body into the water, feet first.
 Continue supporting your baby's head and back as needed.
 You might reach behind your baby and hold on to his or her opposite arm throughout the bath.

-Most parents start with the baby's face and move down to dirtier parts of the body.
+Most parents start with the baby's head and face and move down to dirtier parts of the body.
 This keeps rinsed areas from getting soapy again.

 Most newborns don't need lotion after a bath.
-If his or her skin is very dry, apply a small amount of unscented baby moisturizer to the dry areas.
+If your baby's skin is very dry, apply a small amount of unscented baby moisturizer to the dry areas.
 The massage might make your baby feel good.
 If dryness continues, you might be bathing your baby too often.

-- Shelov SP, et al. Basic infant care.
+- Altmann T, et al., eds.
+Basic infant care.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
-5th ed.
-New York, N.Y.: Bantam Books; 2014.
+7th ed.
+Bantam; 2019.